pts/movemetafs/README.txt

    only one of filenames (usually the oldest) -- the other filenames are not stored by movemetafs.
--- For files with multiple (hard) links, the principal name cannot be removed.
+-- For files with multiple (hard) links, the principal name cannot be easily removed.
 (But it can be changed.)
--- it is not totally convenient to remove the principal instance of a tagged file with multiple hard links
+-- Original POSIX extended attributes and ACLs are not mirrorred.
--- POSIX extended attributes and ACLs are not mirrorred -- searching is faster than tagging and untagging
+-- Searching is much faster than tagging and untagging.
--- tags cannot be multiple levels deep (i.e. contain `/') -- no `$TAGNAME1 OR $TAGNAME2' searches
+-- Tags cannot be multiple levels deep (i.e. contain `/').
--- file descriptions are not searchable
+-- File descriptions are not searchable.

 Dependencies (install them in this order):